bjones1/CodeChat/README.rst

 Recent changes
 --------------
+- 18-Apr-2013: Run Sphinx build in a separate process to provide a more responsive GUI.
 - 3-Apr-2013: Fix to handle Unicode files correctly.
 - Finally included the GPL license.
 - Verbose Sphinx output is now displayed as the build progresses.